 Various procedures are in place to minimise errors in returned data.
 Returns undergo a range of checks, which include validation against previous returns and expected values, selective editing (a technique for prioritising suspicious values for follow-up based on their impact on published results) and re-contacting businesses for verification.

 Coherence and comparability

-The Ministry for Housing, Communities and Local Government (MHCLG) previously produced affordability ratios in Tables 576 to 578 with a time series back to 1997.
+The Department for Levelling Up, Housing and Communities (DLUHC) previously produced affordability ratios in Tables 576 to 578 (XLSX, 359KB) with a time series back to 1997.
 However, the data produced in previous years are not directly comparable with our affordability ratios in this release.
-This is because the housing affordability ratios presented in this release use slightly different definitions, which have been agreed since the last MHCLG affordability ratio publication.
+This is because the housing affordability ratios presented in this release use slightly different definitions, which have been agreed since the last DLUHC affordability ratio publication.

 There are no other official statistics on housing affordability in England and Wales and equivalent statistics for Scotland and Northern Ireland do not exist.

 (Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

 Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as Excel.
 Our website also offers users the option to download the narrative in PDF format.
 In some instances, other software may be used, or may be available on request.
 Available formats for content published on our website but not produced by us, or referenced on our website but stored elsewhere, may vary.
 For further information, please contact us by email at firstname.lastname@example.org.